mjansson/rpmalloc/README.md

 Memory mapping requests are always done in multiples of the memory page size.
 You can specify a custom page size when initializing rpmalloc with __rpmalloc_initialize_config__, or pass 0 to let rpmalloc determine the system memory page size using OS APIs.
 The page size MUST be a power of two in [512, 16384] range.

 # Memory guards
 If you define the __ENABLE_GUARDS__ to 1, all memory allocations will be padded with extra guard areas before and after the memory block (while still honoring the requested alignment).
 These dead zones will be filled with a pattern and checked when the block is freed.
-If the patterns are not intact, an assert is fired.
+If the patterns are not intact the callback set in initialization config is called, or if not set an assert is fired.

+Note that the end of the memory block in this case is defined by the total usable size of the block as returned by `rpmalloc_usable_size`, which can be larger than the size passed to allocation request due to size class buckets.

 # Memory fragmentation
 There is no memory fragmentation by the allocator in the sense that it will not leave unallocated and unusable "holes" in the memory pages by calls to allocate and free blocks of different sizes.
 This is due to the fact that the memory pages allocated for each size class is split up in perfectly aligned blocks which are not reused for a request of a different size.
 The block freed by a call to `rpfree` will always be immediately available for an allocation request within the same size class.